sunnyfirodia/starwars-app/README.md

 # starwars-app
-The Star Movie App is an interactive React-based application designed to provide detailed information about movies.
+The Star Wars Movie App is an interactive React-based application designed to provide detailed information about movies.
 Featuring an elegant UI and seamless functionality, this app allows users to explore movie details, ratings, and more.
 It's a perfect blend of technology and cinematic love!

 # Features 🚀
 Dynamic Movie Details: Displays essential information like the title, director, producer, release year, and synopsis.